 Developmental Kinesiology works particularly well with children or adults with special needs or developmental delays.
 It does this through stimulating or inhibiting infant reflexes and integrating their sense of balance, space, vision, hearing, smell, and touch.

-Through RMT & Developmental Kinesiology, we have achieved positive results with children and adults who have:
+Through RMTi & Developmental Kinesiology, we have achieved positive results with children and adults who have:

 - Hypersensitivity or under-sensitivity to stimulus